Football in Northern Ireland to resume

 In the men's game, Tuesday night's 15 League Cup first-round ties will go ahead, with the opening-round games completed on Wednesday when Ballymena United travel to Ards.

+The Northern Ireland Football League said it has "written to all 44 member clubs to advise that an act of respect should take place before the commencement of each game, and have requested that clubs work together with their opponents to agree how the event will be marked respectfully".

-"It is likely fixtures are to be played this coming weekend (16-18 September) and any updates or changes to this will be communicated accordingly," the IFA said on Monday morning.
+The Irish FA said on Monday morning that "it is likely fixtures are to be played this coming weekend (16-18 September) and any updates or changes to this will be communicated accordingly."

 The governing body had issued a statement on Friday morning saying that all affiliated football in Northern Ireland, and all other organised football activity at all levels, would not go ahead over the weekend as a mark of respect following the Queen's death.